sam-o-floinn/personsdatabase/readme.md

 # Persons Database
 ## How to run this project:
-Download this application, then open it in an IDE of your choosing (this project was done in IntelliJ).
-Once there, run the main application "PersonsDatabaseApplication."
+Download this application, then either run it in the command line using *mvn spring-boot:run*, or open it in an IDE of your choosing then run the main application *PersonsDatabaseApplication.*
 Once this is done you can pick one of two options.
+(Note: this was developed in IntelliJ.)

 A prompt to type on the command line should appear.
 ##### a.1) Web API